Code-Institute-Submissions/OurDacha/README.md

 Soon after I created wireframes for this website on paper, I realised that my target audience would not favour having to navigate across multiple pages, therefore, I switched to a landingpage design instead and with sections rather than pages.

 <details>
-<p> Write here about the development of the page content.
-What fitten well and what had to be reconsidered.</p>
+<p> Overall the project has not reached the desired standard.
+A lot has been learned a long the way and in time I hope to improve it substantially.</p>
 </details>

 ![Screens](/insert picture of varied size screens)